jeffcore/fatmind/README.md

 # fatmind
 MEVN note taking app.

-This project was created to create a second brain to save sensitive and trivial information.
+This project was started to create a second brain to save sensitive and trivial information.
 The original criteria was that it would never store any information externally on the internet/cloud.

 This platform I decided on was:
 1. Local MongoDB database stored on your computer - this is the master
 2. Express/NodeJS API to communitate with database